The Closer I Get to You: Year-end charts

-Certification

 Luther Vandross and Beyoncé version

-Luther Vandross and Beyoncé's 2003 cover version of the song appeared on both Vandross' final album Dance with My Father and Beyoncé's solo debut Dangerously in Love.
+Luther Vandross and Beyoncé's 2003 cover version of the song appeared on both Vandross's final album Dance with My Father and Beyoncé's solo debut Dangerously in Love (both 2003 respectively).
 Their version was recorded at The Hit Factory and the Right Track Studios, in New York City.
 It follows a tempo of 98 beats per minute, slightly faster than the original version.
 The track was included on the soundtrack of the brazilian telenovela Celebridade.
 It is set in the key of E♭ major, and follows the chord progression Gm7–Cm7–E♭maj9–A♭.
 It was serviced to US urban contemporary and urban adult contemporary radio on June 13, 2004.